Every Heart is Different

 As the name suggests, this type of grief occurs when the loss of someone you care about is impending.
 This is most common when someone is diagnosed with a terminal illness or is only given a short amount of time left to live.
 This type of grief is the mind’s way of mentally preparing itself for the loss that is on the horizon.
 Usually, in this stage of grief, people feel inclined to make amends with each other, to forgive each other for past hurts, and to express how much they love each other.
 Although many of these actions are helpful in emotionally dealing with impending loss, the reality of the situation can lead many people who are susceptible to depression to spiral into grief.

 When the loss of a loved one is unexpected, sudden, or violent in nature, you can experience what is called “traumatic grief.”
 The unexpected shift in reality can be completely disorienting to people, having their world turned upside-down in an instant.
 A person’s pain can be compounded during this type of grief, because on top of the normal pain of grieving, they are also dealing with the pain of being traumatized.
-This can be an incredibly confusing, painful time for a grieving person, full of emotional triggers, and sometimes even post-traumatic stress symptoms.
+This can be an incredibly confusing, painful time for a grieving person, full of emotional triggers, and sometimes even post-traumatic stress symptoms including flashbacks.
+This is very common among families who have lost a child.

 Many people, in their grief over a loved one, will experience a general feeling of loss, or that an intrinsic part of their lives is now void.
 Grieving is our natural, human response to the breaking of an attachment bond, bonds that we had no conscious intention of ever breaking.
 When faced with that reality, overwhelming feelings of loss can occur.
 Even though a person has passed away, our attachment to them remains, and this dissonance between feeling attached and facing the reality that someone has died can lead to feelings of numbness, anxiety, and even denial.
 We depend on attachments as human beings, from the time we are infants, and when one of those beloved attachments is severed, it can be painful and disorienting.